Khandakar227/javafest24/README.md

       NEXT_PUBLIC_GOOGLE_MAPS_API_KEY =
       ```

-   - In the *`server/src/main/resources`* folder, ADD all the variables from the [doc file](https://docs.google.com/document/d/1kA7E0Am9aMSDImubvLTc7QsybWJAJjq8sj_RokedHGk/edit?usp=sharing).
+   - In the *`server/src/main/resources`* folder, ADD all the variables from the [doc file](https://docs.google.com/document/d/1kA7E0Am9aMSDImubvLTc7QsybWJAJjq8sj_RokedHGk/edit?usp=sharing) to `application.properties`.

 3. **Frontend Setup:**
    - Open a terminal in the *`client`* folder.